IBM-Bluemix-Docs/va/va_index.md

 To scan images and containers in your account for security issues, Vulnerability Advisor collects, stores, and processes the following information:
 - Free-form fields, including IDs, descriptions, and image names (registry, namespace, repository name, and image tag)
-- Kubernetes metadata including names of Kubernetes resources such as pod, replicaset, and deployment names
+- Kubernetes metadata including names of Kubernetes resources such as pod, ReplicaSet, and deployment names
 - Metadata about the file modes and creation timestamps of the configuration files
 - The content of system and application configuration files in images and containers
 - Installed packages and libraries (including their versions)